PhilGrunewald/MeterInterface/README.rst

 .. image:: _static/MeterInterface.png

 The Meter interface is a terminal based app to configure the research tools of the `Meter study <http://www.energy-use.org>`_ and support data handling with the MySQL database.
-The forms support Mutt-style navigation and key bindings.
-Build on the `npyScreen <http://npyscreen.readthedocs.io/>`_ package.
+The forms support Mutt-style navigation and key bindings, based on the `npyScreen <http://npyscreen.readthedocs.io/>`_ package.

 .. automodule:: interface
     :members: